The Menu-Size Complexity of Revenue Approximation: Upper Bound on Revenue-Approximation Complexity

 \subsection{Arbitrary Exclusively Unbounded Type Distributions}

-We emphasize once more that in contrast to the first step (\cref{no-two-high}) of the proof of \cref{cne-upper-bound}, the remaining three steps (i.e., \cref{expensive-exc,expensive-trim,cheap-disc}) hold for any exclusively unbounded type distribution, and not merely for one obtained by conditioning product distributions upon~$\EU$.
+We emphasize once more that in contrast to the first step (\cref{no-two-high}) of the proof of \cref{cne-upper-bound}, the remaining three steps (i.e., \cref{expensive-exc,expensive-trim,cheap-disc}, as well as the stronger version of the latter, \cref{cheap-disc-log}) hold for any exclusively unbounded type distribution, and not merely for one obtained by conditioning product distributions upon~$\EU$.
 Therefore, these steps allow us to derive results also for such distributions.
 Indeed, a proof similar to that of \cref{cne-upper-bound} (only without using \cref{no-two-high}) yields:

-\begin{proposition} For every $n\in\NN$, $\bound\in\RR$, and $\varepsilon>0$, there exists $C=C(n,\bound,\varepsilon)\le\bigl(\frac{n\cdot\bound}{\varepsilon}\bigr)^{O(n)}$ such that for every (possibly even highly correlated) $F\in\Delta(\EU)$, we have that $\Rev_C(F) \ge {(1-\varepsilon) \cdot \Rev(F) - \varepsilon}$. \end{proposition}
+\begin{proposition} For every $n\in\NN$, $\bound\in\RR$, and $\varepsilon>0$, there exists $C=C(n,\bound,\varepsilon)\le\bigl(\frac{\log n+\log \bound}{\varepsilon}\bigr)^{O(n)}$ such that for every (possibly even highly correlated) $F\in\Delta(\EU)$, we have that $\Rev_C(F) \ge {(1-\varepsilon) \cdot \Rev(F) - \varepsilon}$. \end{proposition}